Medicine Personal Statement: 12 Top Tips

 The medicine personal statement is your first chance to show off what you’ve accomplished and how you’ve been preparing for medical school.
 It is vital that your medicine personal statement is well written and structured to ensure you get that all important interview invitation.

 It can be overwhelming when you’re first faced with a blank document and have to somehow convey all of your work experience and passions in just a page.
-This article will give some of our top tips for personal statement writing based on years of experience.
+This article will give some of our top medical personal statement tips based on years of experience.

 1. Jot down all of your biggest achievements!